-Children's products containing toxic chemicals are for sale in Erie County, New York.
-These chemicals are dangerous, unnecessary and pose health risks to children like cancer, lower IQ scores and organ damage.
+Children's products containing toxic chemicals are for sale in Monroe County, New York.
+These chemicals are dangerous, are unnecessary and pose health risks to children like cancer, lower IQ scores and organ damage.

 This survey report looked for the presence of some of the most hazardous chemicals in products intended to be used by children on a daily basis and found plenty to be concerned about.
-While recent government reports have shown that there were 11,359 uses of toxic chemicals in children's products in 2014, this report is the first to survey a targeted list of the most dangerous ones on the store shelves in Erie County.
+While recent government reports have shown that there were 11,359 uses of toxic chemicals in children's products in 2014, this report is the first to survey a targeted list of the most dangerous ones on the store shelves in Monroe County.

-We visited Target, Macy's, Spencers, Party City, Justice and The Dollar Store in Erie County in March 2015 and tested a variety of toys, accessories, novelty products and apparel.
+We visited Target, JCPenney and Justice stores in Monroe County in February 2015 and tested a variety of toys, accessories, novelty products and apparel.
 Products were tested using a handheld device known as an "XRF Analyzer" (X-Ray Fluorescence).